keviv30/gilded_rose_refactor/README.md

 Scopes of improvement:

 - Adding logging to Gilded Rose project is a great idea, especially for tracking the status of items over time.
+- Possibly add alert if a price of an item drops below certain threshold as a feature
 - Adding more tests to cover varius scenarios